arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ***

-## Requesting Data For Your Lab
+## Data in Labs

 An initial data needs assessment takes place during the project assessment, which will determine the data that is provisioned to your lab to start.
 However, some researchers find that they need to modify their data request at some point during the life of their project.
 For both the initial data needs assessment and any further data requests, there are a number of useful tools in place.

+If you're planning on using clinical data, you'll likely be receiving data from the Arcus Data Repository, which is a simplified version of data from CHOP's EHR.

+The Arcus Data Repository (ADR) contains many frequently used fields from Epic data, but is not a complete duplicate of Epic.
+Additionally, data in the ADR has been shaped into tables that are more intuitive than raw data from Epic.

+Requesting data means describing both the cohort you want data from (for example, male patients currently aged 13 or above who have an ICD E or F diagnosis code) and the fields you want (for example, demographic data, diagnoses, and emergency department encounter information).

-If you're planning on using clinical data from the Arcus Data Repository, you can work on defining your [clinical cohort](https://education.arcus.chop.edu/arcus-clinical-cohorts/) by using the [Arcus cohort discovery tool](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).
+If you need help determining which data you need from the Arcus Data Repository, you can work on defining your [clinical cohort](https://education.arcus.chop.edu/arcus-clinical-cohorts/) by using the [Arcus cohort discovery tool](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).
 If you need help using Arcus cohort discovery, you can ask your Project Owner or submit a ticket at the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/302) for assistance.

 To explore the tables and variables available in the [Arcus Data Repository (ADR)](https://education.arcus.chop.edu/arcus-data-repository/), you can use the [ADR Data Model Browser](https://adr-mdm.arcus.chop.edu/browser/).
 Note that the data model browser is most useful for folks who have already built some familiarity with the ADR --- if you're still finding your way around, then please reach out to Arcus staff for help deciding which tables and variables you will need.